(Originally published in Inc Magazine.)

 Asset turnover measures the ability of assets to produce revenue.
 As Packard said in his speech, it measures the ability of the sales group to sell its products to customers who pay on time, the efficiency with which manufacturing uses its fixed assets, and the ability of the purchasing group to deliver raw materials to the plant when they are needed and not before.

 Often, I’ll combine the two decision components and the two result components in an SGR formula.
-Since both decision components tend to be relatively stable over time, I use a constant in the calculation, based on their actual values.
-I call this the decision multiplier.
+Since both decision components tend to be relatively stable over time, I often use a constant in the calculation, based on their actual values.
+I call this the Leverage Multiplier.
 The profit margin multiplied by the turnover is an overall measure of operating performance, called the Return On Assets (ROA).

 To illustrate, HP maintained a retention ratio of about 90% and a debt-to-equity ratio of about 45% from 1975 to 1985.
-Its decision multiplier is therefore 1.31 (90% times 1.45).
+Its Leverage Multiplier is therefore 1.31 (90% times 1.45).
 HP could express its sustainable growth rate as:

 SGR = 1.31. x ROA